stefanhansatos/gitpitch-template/why/PITCHME.md

 - Compute
 - Storage
 - Networking
+- Developer Tools
 - Logging and Monitoring (Stackdriver)
-- Developer Tools
-- Big Data and AI
+- Big Data, AI, Security, and more ...
-- Security

 ---